Nonlinear descent on moduli of local systems: Background

 Let $\pi$ be a finitely generated group.
-Its \emph{representation variety} $\Hom(\pi,\SL_2)$ is the complex affine scheme determined by the functor
+Its ($\SL_2$) \emph{representation variety} $\Rep(\pi)$ is the affine scheme determined by the functor

-for every affine $\C$-algebra $A$.
-Given a set of generators of $\pi$ with $m$ elements, we have an explicit presentation of $\Hom(\pi,\SL_2)$ as a closed subscheme of $\SL_2^m$ defined by equations coming from relations among the generators.
-The \emph{character variety} of $\pi$ is the affine invariant theoretic quotient
+for every commutative ring $A$.
+Given a sequence of generators of $\pi$ with $m$ elements, we have a presentation of $\Rep(\pi)$ as a closed subscheme of $\SL_2^m$ defined by equations coming from relations among the generators.
+For each $a\in\pi$, let $\tr_a$ be the regular function on $\Rep(\pi)$ given by $\rho\mapsto\tr\rho(a)$.